-35 Best Action Adventure Games With Incredible Worlds - Gameranx
+40 Best Action-Adventure Games With Incredible Worlds - Gameranx

 Release Date: January 2015

-Dying Light gives players a chance to experience an urban quarantine zone.
-This just so happens to be a world infested with zombies who react according to the game’s dynamic day-night cycle.
+Dying Light gives players the chance to experience an urban quarantine zone infested with zombies who react according to the game’s dynamic day-night cycle.
 Open-world exploration of the game’s main environment, Harran, is a key feature of gameplay.
 As part of this, traversal around the city is done primarily via a range of parkour methods, meaning that players can feel like they’re fully immersed in the fight-or-flight style reality of the game’s setting.
 Dying Light is a thoroughly engaging world to enjoy an adventure in, especially if you like your exploration with a side helping of zombie bashing.

 Publisher: Sony Interactive Entertainment